Today we're taking a look at the claim that it is illegal to be overweight in Japan. Is this claim real or a hoax?

 Despite the lack of individual punishment, there is a direct effect of the law on some individuals.
 Those who are overweight and seeking employment may be deemed less desirable by potential employers.
 It is also unclear whether or not an individual can legally be fired for being overweight.

 A common question raised in the discussion of the metabo law is that of sumo wrestlers.
-Keep in mind that the law only applies to people between 40 and 75 years old, so the vast majority of sumo wrestlers will not be measured during their careers.
+The law only applies to people between 40 and 75 years old, so the vast majority of sumo wrestlers will not be measured during their careers.
 Kyokutenho Masaru, for example was the oldest wrestler to win a top division sumo championship - at age 37.

 Another question is how to deal with individuals who are unusually tall, muscular, or have other physical anomalies or conditions (such as a thyroid problem) which would prevent them from meeting the guidelines.